Introduction

 Metabolic health

-The activation of nonshivering thermogenesis in people with obesity or type 2 diabetes may be an effective therapeutic strategy to aid in weight loss and improve metabolic health.[53]
+Activating nonshivering thermogenesis in people with obesity or type 2 diabetes may be an effective therapeutic strategy for weight loss and improving metabolic health.[53]
 People with higher percent body fat typically have less brown fat; however, cold exposure increases brown fat volume and activity in people with high body fat.[54]

-A retrospective study of more than 52,000 people who had cancer found that people with detectable brown fat had a lower prevalence of cardiometabolic diseases such as type 2 diabetes, coronary artery disease, congestive heart failure, and hypertension than those without detectable brown fat.
+A retrospective study of more than 52,000 people with cancer found that people with detectable brown fat had a lower prevalence of cardiometabolic diseases such as type 2 diabetes, coronary artery disease, congestive heart failure, and hypertension than those without detectable brown fat.
 The study revealed that nearly 10 percent of the participants had detectable brown fat.
-The prevalence of type 2 diabetes, coronary artery disease, hypertension, or congestive heart failure was lower in those with brown fat compared to those without.
-Although the researchers adjusted the analysis to accommodate the potential influence of cancer and various treatment characteristics, these data were obtained from a population of people with cancer who may already have metabolic alterations due to the disease.
-Nevertheless, the study implicates brown fat in supporting cardiometabolic health.[58]
+The prevalence of type 2 diabetes, coronary artery disease, hypertension, or congestive heart failure was lower in those with brown fat than those without.
+Although the researchers adjusted the analysis to accommodate the potential influence of cancer and various treatment characteristics, these data came from a population of people with cancer who may already have metabolic alterations due to the disease.
+Nevertheless, the study implicates brown fat in supporting cardiometabolic health.[57]

 Future research in nonshivering thermogenesis, mainly brown fat biology, will likely uncover ways to maximize the thermogenic capacity of brown fat to reach clinically significant improvements in metabolic health.